Beyond Objective-Based Improvement: Stationarity-Aware Expected Improvement for Bayesian Optimization: Experiments

 \subsection{Synthetic Benchmarks}

-We analyze performance across synthetic benchmarks that are generally difficult to optimize due to multimodality, across a range of dimensions: Shekel (4$d$), Hartmann (6$d$), Cosine (8$d$), Griewank (10$d$), Ackley (14$d$).
+We first evaluate overall performance using a comprehensive set of BO baselines.
+We analyze performance for synthetic benchmarks across a range of dimensions: Shekel (4$d$), Hartmann (6$d$), Griewank (10$d$), Ackley (14$d$).
 These problems are standard in optimization literature and are commonly used to establish performance \cite{surjanovic2014virtual}.
+We benchmark the proposed method against several synthetic functions; we compare EI-GN against EI, LogEI, Upper Confidence Bound (UCB) \cite{srinivas2009gaussian}, CMA-ES \cite{hansen2001completely}, and Sobol.

 Figure~\ref{fig: synthetic} displays the results of EI-GN against the other baselines for the synthetic benchmarks.
-We observe EI-GN achieving strong performance with TS trailing behind for Shekel (4$d$), though the uncertainty in the former is relatively high, suggesting global maxima for this problem is difficult to locate due to objective landscape.
-This is supported by the relatively poor performance of the other baselines.
-For Hartmann (6$d$) and Cosine (8$d$), both EI-GN and EI have near identical performance in the first few BO iterations, but the latter stagnates soon after due to over-exploitation in local maxima.
-TS has worse performance than both initially, but eventually outperforms EI since it is more exploratory.
-As expected, it shows comparable performance to EI-GN overall since TS tends to perform well in these dimensions \cite{kandasamy2018parallelised}.
-In Griewank (10$d$) and Ackley (14$d$), EI-GN has significant outperformance compared to the other baselines, highlighting the importance of gradient information when acquisition landscape becomes challenging to navigate.
-EI appears to have similar initial performance in Ackley (14$d$), but soon collapses to a local maxima.
+For Shekel (4$d$), EI-GN outperforms all other baselines except for UCB, where the results are similar.
+This can be explained by the function exhibiting multiple well-defined basins where exploration-based methods such as UCB can effectively identify promising regions, leading to performance comparable to EI-GN.
+For Hartmann (6$d$), both EI-GN and EI have near identical performance in the first few BO iterations, but the latter stagnates soon after due to the improvement criterion providing insufficient signal.
+EI-GN provides additional gains in this setting, indicating that the standard improvement signal is no longer sufficient.
+In Griewank (10$d$) and Ackley (14$d$), EI-GN significantly outperforms the other baselines, since the functions exhibit oscillatory or flat structure that offer weak improvement signals, thereby highlighting the importance of gradient information in these contexts.

-The relative performance of each method is heavily affected by multimodality and flat regions of the objective function, and is not merely a function of dimensionality.
-As shown in synthetic benchmarks of moderate dimension (i.e., Hartmann (6$d$), Cosine (8$d$)), exploration-based AFs such as TS are competitive to avoid over-exploitation.
-However, they are insufficient for more complex objective landscapes (i.e. Griewank (10$d$), Ackley (14$d$)) where gradient information is necessary to effectively guide optimization in search space.
-Furthermore, the independent gradient-enhanced GPs ignore correlations and only yield approximate gradient inference, meaning the stationarity penalties are not operating under fully accurate gradient information.